huntse/uncarved/content/articles/genetic_algorithms.md

 +++
-title = "An Introduction to Genetic Algorithms" aliases = [ "/articles/genetic_algorithms" ]
-last_modified = "2009-03-25T08:17:29Z"
+title = "An Introduction to Genetic Algorithms" description = "Review of Melanie Mitchell's excellent book" aliases = [ "/articles/genetic_algorithms" ] last_modified = "2009-03-25T08:17:29Z"
 +++
-# An Introduction to Genetic Algorithms

-## Review of Melanie Mitchell's excellent book

 So today is [Ada][5] Lovelace Day, and the challenge has been thrown down to write about women in technology.
 Now there are many obvious